ThomasPoeschmann/mp-prototype/README.md

 Hi there!

-In order to run, you should
+In order to run, you should...
 * install maven (3.2.3 is what I used)
 * install JDK (1.7.0_67 for me)
 * set some env variables: